 If you’ve got something like a Rode Videomic Pro plugged into your camera and intend to have the Shogun record the audio off that, you need to make sure the Shogun is set to do so.
-On the bottom-left corner of the Shogun’s screen is a small icon representing incoming audio (highlighted in red here).
-Tap that to bring it up, then make sure that the “Rec” button is a bright red next to the audio channel you want to record.
+On the bottom-left corner of the Shogun’s screen is a small icon representing incoming audio (framed in red above).
+Tap that to bring it up, then make sure that the “Rec” button is bright red next to the audio channel you want to record.
 If you’re not seeing any activity in your intended channel, check your camera; audio recording might be turned off.

-Once you start recording, you can press the power button once on the shogun to lock the screen.
+Once you start recording, you can press the power button once on the Shogun to lock the screen.
 This prevents any accidental touches from registering on the touch screen.
-You can also change a setting in the Shogun to power the screen down when you lock it, and save that use for in-between shots to save battery life.
+You can also change a setting in the Shogun to power the screen down when you lock it and save that use for in-between shots to save battery life.

 Admittedly, this tip is more for those of us who can’t be bothered with the manual ;-).

 Pressing and holding the physical power button on the right side of the unit to turn it off might seem like the intuitive thing to do, but that’s not how you turn the Shogun off.
-The proper way to do it is to tap “Menu,” then tap and hold the on-screen “Power Off” (highlighted above in red) button for about 3 seconds.
+The proper way to do it is to tap “Menu” then tap and hold the on-screen “Power Off” (marked above in red) button for about 3 seconds.
 Holding the physical power button on the unit is a forced power off, to be used only if the unit’s touch screen becomes unresponsive.

-We’ll have test footage (including low light footage) from the Shogun shortly, but so far, we’re really loving this thing.
+So far, we’re really loving this thing.
 What are your thoughts?
 As always, questions and feedback are welcome in the comments below.Tags: Atomos Recording, DCI 4K, Sony a7, UHD 4K Last modified: June 9, 2020